EL SALVADOR DIARY 2 |

 first archaeological site, I find it is closed.
 A huge gate blocks the

-entrance, As no surprise, the next archaeological site is closed as
+entrance, but I get to see some ancient buildings along the fence.
+As no surprise, the next archaeological site is closed as

 well.
 A few souvenir stands are optimistic open along with the juice stands.